Free QR Code Generator vs. Paid: What You Actually Get (2026)

 API Access

-White-Label Branding
+Team Collaboration and White-Label Branding

 Static vs. Dynamic QR Codes: The Core Divide

-Understanding the static vs. dynamic distinction is the single most important thing you can do before choosing a QR code generator.
-Nearly every other difference between free and paid plans flows from this one technical choice.
+Understanding the static vs. dynamic distinction is the single most important factor when choosing a QR code generator.
+Nearly every other difference between free and paid plans — at most platforms — flows from this one technical choice.

 Dynamic QR codes work differently.
-They encode a short redirect URL that points to a Supercode server.
+They encode a short redirect URL that points to a server.
 Your actual destination — a menu, a product page, a landing page — lives separately and can be updated at any time via your dashboard.
 The printed code never changes; only the destination does.

 This architecture enables everything that makes QR codes genuinely powerful for marketing: